-Today, despite the current government’s efforts to limit the problem, this territory remains subject to an obvious geological impoverishment and has been found to be the most barren out of the entire Russian Federation.
+Today, despite the current government’s efforts to limit the problem, this territory remains subject to an obvious geological impoverishment and is the most barren out of the entire Russian Federation.

-Between 2012 and 2018, climate change has caused an increase in average temperatures and periods of extreme drought, which have consequently brought about an alteration in the composition of the flora and have amplified issues relating to the infertility and dryness of a soil that was already compromised.
+Climate change has caused an increase in average temperatures and periods of extreme drought, which have consequently brought about an alteration in the composition of the flora and have amplified issues relating to infertility and dryness of a soil that was already compromised.

 Recent winters have been characterised by defrosting phenomena, while summers have been scorching, with temperatures going above 40° celsius.
-These occurrences have affected not only the everyday life of the local population, but they have also jeopardised the biodiversity of the region.
+These occurrences have affected not only the everyday life of the local population but have also jeopardised the biodiversity of the region.

 Different animal species are at risk of extinction and the likelihood of global warming undermining once and for all the already precarious man-environment balance on which life in this remote piece of European steppe is based, becomes day by day even higher.

 The project was issued by InsideOver Magazine, Geographical Magazine, Rhythms Monthly and Il Reportage.
 You can also find it on Parallelozero Photo & Video Agency and on the youtube channel Biblioteca Fotografica.